Chilime Hydropower Plant: History

+The plant was heavily damaged by the 2026 Nepal–Tibet floods.
+As of 23 September, 5 employees died and 1 employee remains missing.

 Shareholding

 NEA holds majority ownership with 51% share holding, while the remaining 49% shareholding comes from the general public, including 10 percent equity ownership from local residents.
 The Chilime project in Nepal was the first to allocate 10 percent of its shares to local communities as part of a benefit-sharing initiative.
 Residents from all three neighboring villages were eligible to receive these shares.